-Internationally, South Korea is the 8th largest electricity producer and the 8th largest consumer in 2022.
+Internationally, South Korea is the 8th largest electricity producer and the 7th largest consumer in 2023.
 In addition, it is the 4th largest coal importer and 3rd largest natural gas importer.
-Fossil fuels generated about 63% of South Korea's electricity generation in 2022, while 28% came from nuclear power, and 9% came from renewable sources, including hydroelectricity.
+Fossil fuels generated about 62% of South Korea's electricity generation in 2023, while 30% came from nuclear power, and 9% came from renewable sources, including hydroelectricity.
 The country has 25 nuclear reactors and is the world's 6th largest nuclear power producer after the US, France, China, Japan, and Russia.

-South Korea's constitution guarantees freedom of the press, which journalists often use to criticize the government.
-Newspapers are popular among South Koreans who have access to more than 100 local and national newspapers published in Korean and other languages.
-South Korea's most popular newspapers include Chosun Ilbo ("Korea Daily") and Dong-A Ilbo ("East Asia Daily") written in Korea and the Englishlanguage The Korea Times and The Korea Herald.
-Some South Koreans also access news online, mainly through social networks like Twitter.
-In addition, South Korea has one of the world's largest blooging communities.
+South Korea's Constitution guarantees freedom of the press, which iournalists criticize often use to the government.
+Newspapers are popular among South Koreans who have access to more than 100 local and newspapers published in Korean national and other languages.
+South Korea's most popular newspapers include Chosun Ilbo ("Korea Daily") and Dong-A Ilbo ("East Asia Daily") written in Korea and the English-language The Korea Times and The Korea Herald.
+Some South Koreans access news online, mainly through social networks like Twitter.
+In addition, South Korea has one of the world's largest blogging communities.